VincentMasselis/auto-setup/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/VincentMasselis/auto-setup/main/android.sh)"
 ```

-Replace the file `android.sh` by the one you looking for.
+Replace the file `android.sh` by the one you looking for:
+* `common.sh` Contains every software I use every day like Logitech Options or Spotify
+* `dev.sh` Contains `common.sh` + some tools related to sotware developpement like Docker or Fork
+* `android.sh` Contains `dev.sh` + `common.sh` + every android developpement related software like Android Studio